lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 and M' is operated on by internal SLH-DSA algorithms.
 M' may be constructed outside the module that performs the internal SLH-DSA algorithms.

-In the case of HashSLH-DSA, there is a pre-hash component (PH_M) of M'.
-PH_M may be computed in the signing/verifying module, in which case the entire message to be signed is sent to the module.
+In the case of HashSLH-DSA, there is a pre-hash component of M' referred to as PH_M.
+PH_M may be computed in the signing/verifying module; in which case, the entire message to be signed is sent to the module.
 Alternatively, PH_M may be computed in a different module.
 In this case, either PH_M is sent to the signing/verifying module, which creates M', or M' is created outside the signing/verifying module and is sent to the module.
 HashSLH-DSA allows this implementation flexibility in order to reduce, and make consistent, the amount of data transferred to signing/verifying modules.
-The hash algorithm or XOF used to generate the pre-hash when signing and verifying with HashSLH-DSA is specified after the "-with-" component of the signature algorithm name.
+The hash algorithm or extendable-output function (XOF) used to generate the pre-hash when signing and verifying with
+HashSLH-DSA is specified after the "-with-" component of the signature algorithm name.
 For example, when signing with id-hash-slh-dsa-sha2-128s-with-sha256, SHA-256 is used as the pre-hash algorithm.
 When pre-hashing is performed using SHAKE128, the output length is 256 bits.
 When pre-hashing is performed using SHAKE256, the output length is 512 bits.

-Section 9.2 of {{FIPS205}} defines an SLH-DSA signature as three elements, R, SIG_FORS and SIG_HT.
+Section 9.2 of {{FIPS205}} defines an SLH-DSA signature as three elements:
+R, SIG_FORS and SIG_HT.
 The raw octet string encoding of an SLH-DSA signature is the concatenation of these three elements, i.e. R || SIG_FORS || SIG_HT.
 The raw octet string representing the signature is encoded